 When you buy the Zip it comes with a tiny battery opener, you can also use a coin to get the battery out.
 You only need to be sure that after installing or replacing the battery have the numbers are facing up.

 It’s best if you already have an extra battery on hand as there is not much notice given before the battery runs dry but not to worry, any tracked data will not be lost if it does.

 In case you have any problem with a very short battery life, you need to make sure you have installed the latest firmware updated version.
 To be sure you can go to the Main Menu of Fitbit Connect and click the Check For Device Update.

 To get the most from your battery the tracker will be in sleep mode during periods of inactivity.
-The Zip will get in sleep mode after 20 seconds if it there no movement going on.
-Once the tracker is asleep, the display will stay off until movement is perceived.
+The Zip will get in sleep mode after 20 seconds if its theres no movement going on.
+Once the tracker is asleep, the display will stay off until the movement is perceived.